Fully Offline Reinforcement Learning: Regret Analysis

 \end{proposition}

-\cref{eq:Gaussian_information_distance} shows that the PIL is governed by i) the mean squared error of the point estimate $ \mathcal{E}(\mathcal{D}_N,\mathcal{M}^\star)$, which characterises how quickly the Bayesian mean function converges to the true function; and ii) the predictive variance $\mathcal{V}(\mathcal{D}_N)$, which characterises the epistemic uncertainty in the model.
-For frequentist methods using point estimates like the MLE, there is no characterisation of epistemic uncertainty, meaning $\mathcal{V}(\mathcal{D}_N)=0$.
-The PIL can easily be estimated by estimating $\mathcal{E}(\mathcal{D}_N,\mathcal{M}^\star)$ using the empirical MSE with offline data and estimating $\mathcal{V}(\mathcal{D}_N)$ using posterior sampling.
+\cref{proof:info_prop} shows that the PIL is governed by i) the MSE of the point estimate $ \mathcal{E}(\mathcal{D}_N,\mathcal{M}^\star)$, which characterises how quickly the Bayesian mean function converges to the true function; and ii) the predictive variance $\mathcal{V}(\mathcal{D}_N)$, which characterises the epistemic uncertainty in the model and is a purely Bayesian term.
+The PIL can easily be estimated by estimating $\mathcal{E}(\mathcal{D}_N,\mathcal{M}^\star)$ using the empirical MSE under the offline data distribution and estimating $\mathcal{V}(\mathcal{D}_N)$ using approximate posterior sampling.
+This decomposition provides a principled diagnostic mechanism based on the relative magnitudes and contraction behaviour of $\mathcal{E}(\mathcal{D}_N,\mathcal{M}^\star)$ and $\mathcal{V}(\mathcal{D}_N)$.
+In particular, imbalances between these terms can signal model misspecification, insufficient data coverage, or miscalibrated uncertainty.
+We exploit this property directly for hyperparameter tuning and model validation in \cref{sec:sorel}.